Multifactor Models and Their Consistency with the APT

 51 Pages Posted: 27 May 2016 Last revised: 31 Dec 2020

-We examine the consistency of several prominent multifactor models from the empirical asset pricing literature with the Arbitrage Pricing Theory (APT) framework.
+We examine the consistency of several prominent multifactor models from the empirical asset pricing literature with the arbitrage pricing theory (APT) framework.
 We follow the APT-related literature and estimate the common factor structure from a rich cross-section (associated with 42 major CAPM anomalies) by employing the asymptotic principal components method.
-Our benchmark model contains six statistical factors and clearly dominates, both in economic and statistical terms, most of the empirical multifactor models proposed in the literature by a good margin.
-These results represent a critical challenge to the current workhorse models in terms of explaining large-scale equity risk premia.
+Our benchmark model contains six statistical factors and clearly dominates, in both economic and statistical terms, most of the empirical multifactor models proposed in the literature by a good margin.
+These results represent a critical challenge to the current workhorse models in terms of explaining large-scale equity risk premiums.

 Keywords: asset pricing; linear multifactor models; APT; equity risk factors; statistical factors; stock market anomalies; cross-section of stock returns; asymptotic principal components; spanning regressions

 JEL Classification: G10; G12